C-GLISp: Preference-Based Global Optimization under Unknown Constraints with Applications to Controller Calibration: Proposed Method

 where $r_i(x)=\frac{1}{d^2(\parvec,\parvec_i)}$.
 Note that $z(\parvec)=0$ for all the decision variables $\parvec$ already sampled and tested, and $z(\parvec)>0$ in $\domain\setminus \{\parvec_1,\ldots,\parvec_N\}$.
 The \emph{arc tangent} function is used to prevent the new sampled point from getting excessively far away from the existing ones.

 Unlike GLISp, here we modify~\eqref{eq:IDW-distance} into

 for $x \notin\{\parvec_1,\ldots,\parvec_N\}$ and $z_N(x) = 0$ otherwise.
-The formulation in~\eqref{eq:z_comb} is empirically observed to better escape from local minima.
+In~\eqref{eq:z_comb}, $x_N^*$ is the best decision variable found up to iteration $N$.
 In~\eqref{eq:z_comb}, $N_{max}$ is the maximum allowed number of experiments.
-The rationale behind~\eqref{eq:z_comb} is that we encourage the exploration of regions of $\domain$ further away from the current best solution in the early iterations and reduce its effects as the number $N$ of experiments increases.
+The rationale behind~\eqref{eq:z_comb} is that it encourages the exploration of regions of $\domain$ further away from the current best solution in the early iterations and reduce its effects as the number $N$ of experiments increases.
+The exploration function in~\eqref{eq:z_comb} was empirically observed to better escape from local minima than that in~\eqref{eq:IDW-distance}.